rchain/architecture-docs/execution_model/rhovm.rst

 Compilation Environment
 ================================================

-Necessarily, RhoVM is derived from the rho-calculus.
-Thus, there will be a tight coupling between Rholang and its VM, ensuring correctness.
-To allow clients to execute on the VM, we’ll build a compiler pipeline that starts with Rholang code that is then compiled into intermediate representations (IRs) that are progressively closer to bytecode, with each translation step being either provably correct, commercially tested in production systems, or both.
+To allow clients to execute on the VM, we’ll build a compiler pipeline that starts with Rholang source-code that is then compiled into intermediate representations (IRs) that are progressively closer to bytecode, with each translation step being either provably correct, commercially tested in production systems, or both.
 This pipeline is illustrated in the figure below:

 .. figure:: ../img/compilation_strategy.png